 Multi HT-100 Disc Star Drag System

-Penn Senator reels have a star drag breaking system that puts to use their HT-100 washers.
+Penn Senator reels have a star drag braking system that puts to use their HT-100 washers.
 Penn dubs them HT-100 due to testing over 100 miles without any noticeable wear.
 With a star adjustment knob on the outside and multi-discs inside, Penn Senator reels deliver an esteemable 19-35 pounds of maximum drag.

 Adjustable Handle w/ T-Bar Grip